 MAX_FAILURES is the number of failures that can occur simultaneously while ensuring that no data is lost.
-For default (non-zone) configurations, a single node can become unavailable and ClustrixDB will resume operations without data loss.
+By default for (non-zone) configurations, a single node can become unavailable and Xpand will resume operations without data loss.
 When zones are configured, a node or a zone (with any number of nodes per zone) can become unavailable with no loss of data.

-The value of MAX_FAILURES is also used to determine the number of replicas created by default for a table or index.
-For the default of MAX_FAILURES = 1, new tables are created with REPLICAS = 2.
+The value of MAX_FAILURES is also used to determine the default number of replicas created for a table or index.
+For the default of MAX_FAILURES =1, new tables are created with REPLICAS = 2.

-The default configuration for ClustrixDB is MAX_FAILURES = 1, which indicates REPLICAS = 2.
+The default configuration for Xpand is MAX_FAILURES = 1, which indicates REPLICAS = 2.

-In the following example, Table A is configured with SLICES = 2 and REPLICAS = 2 (default is MAX_FAILURES = 1).
+In the following example, Table A is configured with SLICES = 3 and REPLICAS = 2 (default for MAX_FAILURES = 1).
 Slices are labeled A1, and A2, and A3 and prime notation is used to denote replicas.
 A1 and A1' are different replicas of the same slice.

 Any node can be lost with no data loss as the remaining nodes will contain a copy of the slice.
 Increasing the number of slices and cluster size increases parallelism and improves performance but does not change the degree of fault tolerance.

-To configure ClustrixDB to tolerate additional failures, you can increase the value of MAX_FAILURES.
+To configure Xpand to tolerate additional failures, you can increase the value of MAX_FAILURES.